 How does Malaysian Industrial Development Authority's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Malaysian Industrial Development Authority's score of 20 is lower than 79% of the industry.
+Malaysian Industrial Development Authority's score of 20 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.